EnigmaFusion1/EnigmaFusion1/README.md

 Blender.
 Photoshop.
 Illustrator.
 Unity.
 Substance Painter.

-still stuck in java while learning some cpp.
+still stuck in java while learning some cpp with webgl/opengl projects. can you see them? no.

 Modeling, creating games, and losing my braincells in university.